Emmotes/ic_spoilers/docs/vanrichten.md

     "id": 2742,
     "flavour_text": "",
     "description": {
         "desc": "If no enemies have been defeated for $time seconds, Van Richten's ghost son Erasmus appears.
-Whenever Van Richten attacks, Erasmus quickly moves to the target he will attack and curses all enemies in a small area, causing all attacks against them to deal $amount% more damage.
-This is increased by $amount___2% for each Triumph stack Van Richten has, stacking multiplicatively.
+Whenever Van Richten attacks, Erasmus quickly moves to the target he will attack and curses all enemies in a small area, causing all attacks against them to deal $(amount)% more damage.
+This is increased by $amount___3% for each Triumph stack Van Richten has, stacking multiplicatively.
 Erasmus disappears when changing areas."
     },
     "effect_keys": [
         {
+            "effect_string": "base_amount,100"
+        },
+        {
-            "effect_string": "richten_watched_by_erasmus,100",
+            "effect_string": "richten_watched_by_erasmus,0",
+            "amount_expr": "upgrade_amount(19699,0)",
             "debuff_effects": [
                 {
                     "effect_string": "increase_monster_damage,100"